-The ideas used to flow like the constant river, connecting lakes and oceans just brimming with them.
+The ideas flowed like the constant river, connecting lakes and oceans just brimming with them.

 They never stopped.

 Then one day they vanished, without a trace.
 A single idea would spark and she decided to never take those gifts for granted.
-She sat and wrote and wrote until her phalanges left her fingertips tender.
+She sat and wrote and wrote until her phalanges left tender fingertips.

 The whispers get louder and more frequent.
 Yes! she says, I hear them.
 She stops whatever she’s doing to sit and write, convinced that’s what has to be done.

 She’ll never take another idea for granted.